rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 So let no one boast in men.
 For all things are yours, ^0321

-whether Paul or Apollos or Cephas or the world or life or death or the present or the future — all are yours, ^0322
+whether Paul or Apollos or Cephas or the world or life or death or the present or the future--all are yours, ^0322

-and you are Christ’s, and Christ is God’s. ^0323
+and you are Christ's, and Christ is God's. ^0323

 This is how one should regard us, as servants of Christ and stewards of the mysteries of God. ^0401

-Moreover, it is required of stewards that they be found faithful. ^0402
+Moreover, it is required of stewards that they be found trustworthy. ^0402

 But with me it is a very small thing that I should be judged by you or by any human court.
 In fact, I do not even judge myself. ^0403

-For I am not aware of anything against myself, but I am not thereby acquitted.
+I am not aware of anything against myself, but I am not thereby acquitted.
 It is the Lord who judges me. ^0404

 Therefore do not pronounce judgment before the time, before the Lord comes, who will bring to light the things now hidden in darkness and will disclose the purposes of the heart.
 Then each one will receive his commendation from God. ^0405